Best Python Bootcamps for High School Students – 2025

 The ‘90s: birth decade of Tamagotchis, Game Boy, The Spice Girls’ debut album, and…Python.
-Although the first three have been relegated to attic nostalgia status, Python’s popularity and number of applications have absolutely skyrocketed over the past thirty years.
-According to the TIOBE Community Programming Index–an indicator of programming language popularity–Python is currently the most popular language in the world.
-Stack Overflow’s 2022 Developer Survey ranks Python as one of the top coding languages for new coders as well as professional developers, and HackerRank’s 2023 Developer Skills Report categorizes it as the second-most-used programming language as well as one of the fastest-growing.
-Consequently, Python bootcamps and courses have become more and more prevalent, offered by career training programs, universities, and private education companies alike.
-However, if you’re not sure whether a Python bootcamp could be the right choice for you–or you’re just not sure where to begin–read on.
+Unlike The Spice Girls, Python’s popularity has skyrocketed over the past thirty years.
+According to the TIOBE Community Programming Index, Python is currently the most popular programming language in the world.
+Stack Overflow’s 2024 Developer Survey ranks Python the most desired coding languages for new coders as well as professional developers, and HackerRank’s 2023 Developer Skills Report categorizes it as the second-most-used programming language as well as one of the fastest-growing.
+Consequently, Python bootcamps and courses have become increasingly prevalent, offered by career training programs, universities, and private education companies alike.
+However, if you’re not sure whether a Python bootcamp could be the right choice for you – or you’re just not sure where to begin – we’ve put a list together of the best Python bootcamps for high school students.

+Before we get into the list of Python bootcamps, an introduction is in order.
 Named after Monty Python’s Flying Circus, a British sketch comedy show from the 1980s, Python is a programming language created by Gavin van Rossum, who served as Python’s Benevolent Dictator For Life (yes, actual title) until 2004.
-Van Rossum developed the language’s defining characteristics: its ease of use (its syntax is purposely similar to the English language, making it great for beginners), its open-source designation (resources and code can be shared within a vast online community–for free), and its versatility (Python can be used for myriad projects and downloaded on multiple operating systems).
+Van Rossum developed the language’s defining characteristics: its ease of use (its syntax is purposely similar to the English language, making it great for beginners), its open-source designation (resources and code can be shared within a vast online community for free), and its versatility (Python can be used for myriad projects and downloaded on multiple operating systems).
 As a result, there are over 137,000 Python libraries, meaning that users can pull chunks of already-written code from existing programs.

 How long does it take to learn Python?

 In addition to traditional roles in software engineering and development, Python is a valued skill in a variety of sectors.
-Subsequently, as you’ll see below, some Python bootcamps are highly specialized while others focus on universal fundamentals.
+Subsequently, as you’ll see below, some Python bootcamps are highly specialized while others focus on more fundamental skills.
 Network engineers, machine learning engineers, mechanical engineers, data scientists and analysts, financial analysts, and academic researchers are just a few of the career paths you might pursue with Python on your resume.

 Are Python bootcamps worth it?